nbgallery/rpki/README.md

 By modifying `download.file()`, the standard `install.packages()` function can be used to install packages over secure connections (https).

-### .mypki Configuration File
+## Configuration File
-A proper .mypki configuration file should be json formatted and at minimum specify the absolute file paths to a Certificate Authority (CA) bundle and a pkcs#12 digital certificate.
+A `.mypki` configuration file is in json format and defines the absolute file paths to a Certificate Authority (CA) bundle and a pkcs#12 digital certificate.
 ```json
 {
   "ca": "/path/to/certificate_authority_bundle.crt",